rmvpaeme/bilicurve-shiny/README.md

 ## Bilirubin chart for term infants (> 35 weeks)
 Enter
-1. Date and hour of birth
+1. Date and hour of birth (yyyy-mm-dd)
-2. Date and hour of sampling
+2. Date and hour of sampling (hh:mm)
 3. Bilirubin value in mg/dL

 Values will appear on the graph, with on the latest value the annotated thresholds for low risk, intermediate risk and high risk.